Hillaryudechukwu/Little-JavaScript-Book/manuscript/intro.md

 ## A brief history of the book

 Why another book on JavaScript?
-As much as I love "You don't know JS" and "Eloquent JavaScript" I feel there is the need for a book which takes the reader by hand.
-Everyone has a unique viewpoint on technical topics and my readers love my style of teaching.
-This book was originally released in italian but a lot of fellow devs asked for a translation.
-And here it is.
-The "Little JavaScript Book" aims to be a reference for the hard parts of JavaScript while being beginner friendly.
-I hope you'll appreciate.
+As much as I love "You don't know JS" and "Eloquent JavaScript" I feel there is the need for a book which takes the reader by hand, challenging enough, yet concise.
+The Little JavaScript book saw its light originally in italian as "Il Piccolo Libro di JavaScript" and soon a lot of fellow developers asked for an english version.
+What I did here however is not a 1 to 1 translation.
+"The Little JavaScript Book" is a creature on its own, with fresh contents and a different perspective.
+In this book you'll learn the "hard parts" of JavaScript without the gimmicky packaging that comes with some tutorials, and most important without arid academic lucubration.
+It aims to be a concise reference, while never peeking too much into the JavaScript spec.
 Enjoy the reading!

 ## Structure of the book

-The "Little JavaScript Book" is organized in three parts.
+Every chapter can be consumed as a stand-alone episode, tackling down a group of topics that in my mind played nicely together.
+The book is organized in three parts.
 The first part covers the inner working of JavaScript engines and the "hard parts" of the language: closures, the prototype system, `this` and `new`.
-Every chapter ends with a self-assessment test which is useful for making the concepts stick.
-The second part of the book has a lot of practical exercises on the DOM with a lot of pages convering code organization and best practices.
-The third and last part contains solutions for the exercises and future additions to the book.
+The second part of the book has a lot of practical exercises on the DOM with a lot of pages covering code organization and best practices.
+In chapter 8, 9, 10, and 11 for example you'll build small features while touching Promises, DOM manipulation, JavaScript classes, localStorage, TypeScript, and more.
+Every chapter ends with quizzes and exercises, useful for making the concepts stick.
+The third and last part contains solutions and hints for the exercises and future additions to the book.
+At the last minute I decided to add a chapter on TypeScript + JSDoc.
+TypeScript is gaining a lot of traction: more and more developers are switching from JavaScript to TS.

 ## Who this book is for?

 While writing the book I had in mind web developers who always worked with jQuery or JavaScript without digging deeper into the language.
 The book is not a complete intro to programming.
 But with a little work you should be able to follow along even if you never programmed before.
-I highly suggest reading the book even if you're an experienced JavaScript programmer or you're coming from another language.
-You may be surprised how much you forgot about JavaScript.

-## What should I know before reading this book?

-The "Little JavaScript Book" is not a complete guide to ES6, the 2015 JavaScript release.
-I assume the reader has some familiarity with ES6 but I'll introduce it a bit in chapter 2.
-No worries though, I will explain ES6 syntax as we encounter it during the chapters.
+I also hope this book will be an handy reference even for more experience developers looking to solidify their skills.
+You'll be surprised to discover how much you forgot about JavaScript.
+Worth mentioning, "The Little JavaScript Book" is not a complete guide to ECMAScript 2015 and newer versions of the language.
+But we'll see some of the newest JavaScript feature as we go during the chapters.

 ## Typographic conventions

-This book uses JavaScript and you will find examples written inside a block:
+This book uses JavaScript with code examples written inside a block:

 ```js
 function generateTableHead(table, data) {